 2. Numerous implemented layers and parameters

-- We would load the required layers to build our digit classifier.
+- You would load the required layers to build your digit classifier.

 from keras.models import Sequential from keras.layers import Dense from keras.layers import Dropout from keras.layers import Flatten from keras.optimizers import Adam from keras.utils import np_utils

-Keras also has support for 1D and 2D convolutions and recurrent neural nets and for our digit classifier, we would use Convolution neural nets(Conv2D layer).
+Keras also has support for 1D and 2D convolutions and recurrent neural nets and for our digit classifier, you would use Convolution neural nets(Conv2D layer).

 from keras.layers.convolutional import Conv2D from keras.layers.convolutional import MaxPooling2D